-Dan McCole is an assistant professor of commercial recreation and tourism in the department of Community, Agriculture, Recreation and Resource Studies.
+Dan McCole is an associate professor of tourism and sustainability in the department of Community Sustainability.

 - B.A. - University of Massachusetts

 - Ph.D. - University of Minnesota